altruios/namshubettulpa/public/namshubettuple/the-start-of-bad-things.md

 ~Each loss seemed more noticeable.~
 ~More and more with each newly awakened human, did his power grow less effective, less pure.~ 'Why does it feel like a big chunk...'
-~He memory turbulent in a way even the awakened were unaware~ ~He always remembered being this powerful~
+~His memory turbulent in a way in which even the awakened were unaware~ ~He always remembered being this powerful~
-~He also had the vauge notion of a large group of peers.~ ~But he knew that was wrong.~
+~He also had the vague notion of a large group of peers.~ ~But he knew that was wrong.~
-~Even if he disconnected himself mostly from the link - he couldn't be completely separated~ ~This would progress until it would stretch so thin as to be invisible.~ ~Until the people practiced namshubs "in theory", the more people asleep the more powerful the awake.~ ~Everyone being awake results in no power for anyone.~
+~Even if he disconnected himself mostly from the link - he couldn't be completely separated~ ~All he could do was stay at a distance and put up and much of a barrier as he could.~ ~This would progress until it would stretch so thin as to be invisible.~ ~Until the people practiced namshubs "in theory", the more people asleep the more powerful the awake.~ ~Everyone being awake results in no power for anyone.~